Moving Metadata on Windows

 Beware!
 The path you type in must not include ‘Plex Media Server’ as last part.

-So if now your plex data reside in G:\plexdata\Plex Media Server\
+So if now your plex data reside in G:\plexdata\Plex Media Server\, you type only

 I recommend you to always use a folder and not to point Plex to the root folder of a drive (i.e. a “naked” drive letter).